-Dressmaker's Ham - use on hard to reach areas.
+Dressmaker's Ham use on hard to reach areas.

-Embroidery scissors are a special type scissors used to cut sewing thread or multi-ply embroidery thread.
+Embroidery Scissors A special type scissors used to cut sewing thread or multi-ply embroidery thread.
 They are specially designed with long thin pointy tips to allow someone to cut threads in tight areas accurately and with a clean sharp cut.

-Hem Guide
+Leather Needles Stitching Needles - Blunt needle with an extra large eye makes hand stitching much easier.
+Approx. 2" long.

-The fastest, fuss-free way to hem. ...
+Hem Guide The fastest, fuss-free way to hem. ...
 Heat-resistant guides allow you to simply fold the fabric along the edge and press as you go.
 Unlike metal pressing guides, steam is absorbed through these guides, assuring a perfectly set hem.